brankohbk/threadmaker/README.md

 ## How?

 Start typing your post in the text area, select if you want any separator (or trail) to indicate this is a thread.
 You can choose one from the predefined pool or add a custom one.
+Then click the "Thread 🧵" button.

+In the output section you will see the original text splitted.

+By clicking on a paragraph it will be copied to the clipboard.
+Just go to 𝕏 and paste the text to post it.

 ## Official solution as for September 2023